160 Years of Astronomy Research and Education

 As the space race drew to a close, Dudley once again shifted its focus.
 Under the leadership of Ralph Alpher, the Dudley’s resources were put to use by supporting research and education.
 The observatory became a foundation, and its endowment funded several awards and programs that advanced astronomy and astronomic education.

-The Dudley Observatory has survived 160 years, making it the nation’s oldest non-academic intuition of astronomical research.
+The Dudley Observatory has survived over 160 years, making it the nation’s oldest non-academic institution of astronomical research.
 It has lasted this long by adapting to fit the needs of the time and to always serve the community, both the scientific community and the community found in the Capital Region.
-The legacy of Dudley’s observations are preserved in the original equipment, now housed in miSci collections.
-The Dudley archives and library, containing records of its astronomical work and many rare volumes, are now available to researchers.
-With this latest shift, the Dudley Observatory has become the Capital Region’s astronomy resource.